Russwater RPG Ruleset

 It is a good idea to consider where the encounter is taking place and how the terrain and other aspects of who and what is around the potential battlefield will affect how combat may progress.

-It is also useful to consider that the creatures encountered may have other goals besides beating the party in combat.
+Consider that the creatures encountered may have other goals besides beating the party in combat.
 Having something that puts additional pressures on the party or something that works as a time limit can raise the stakes of an encounter.

 I use random number generators on the following tables to choose an option and enhance your encounter.
 The following tables are collated and altered based on ones found in other great ttrpgs.
 These include the wonderful Index Card RPG and Deck Quest.